 New housing development should provide dwellings of a type and size that meets the latest assessment of local needs.
-This includes predominantly providing dwellings with 2- and 3-bedrooms to meet the need for smaller property.
+This includes providing dwellings with 2- and 3-bedrooms to meet the need for smaller properties.
 Larger dwellings will only be supported where there is up-to-date evidence of a local need for such homes.
+As part of providing a range of housing types, self and custom built dwellings will be supported subject to other Development Plan policies.